animesh-singhal/FCND-3D-Controls/README.md

 ![Cascade control](./images/Cascaded_controller_1.PNG)

-The idea is to start with tuning and buildng the inner most controller first.
+The idea is to start with tuning and building the inner most controller first.
 Then the controllers dependent on it are tuned further.
 The project gives the intuition of how going from innermost to outer controller building takes place in practice.

 # Project description

-A casaded controller needs to be implemented for this project using C++.
+A casaded controller needs to be implemented for this project using C++ so that the quad can follow the commanded trajectory.
+The controller should be able to handle deviations like heavier mass than what the model accounted for or an offset in the quad's center of mass.
+The quad should operate within the dynamic and legal constraints.

 ## Overview of the project